-For the purpose of calculating your benefits, service is your years of continuous employment with the Sheriff's Office as of the date you retire or the date you leave the employ of the Sheriff's Office.
-For purposes of determining: (1) whether a Participant has reached a Normal Retirement Date or Early Retirement Date, (2) the Participant's vested percentage or (3) the amount of a Participant's annual retirement income, a participant shall receive 1/12th of a Year of Service for each calendar month during which the Participant was an Employee for at least one-half of the month.
+For the purpose of calculating your benefits, service is your years of continuous employment with Charles County as of the date you retire or the date you leave the employ of Charles County.
+For purposes of determining: (1) whether a Participant has reached a Normal Retirement Date or Early Retirement Date, (2) the Participant's vested percentage or (3) the amount of a Participant's annual retirement income, a Participant shall receive 1/12th of a Year of Service for each calendar month during which the Participant was an Employee for at least one-half of the month..